 There was that one time that I was about to become a Mormon.

-I was living in a 4 bedroom house with a batshit-crazy landlord (the homeowner), her son, and two other renters.
-I was doing important things like working night shift as a caregiver to patients with dementia, eating frozen dinners at 6 am, sleeping all day.
-I was doing important things like buying lifesize cardboard cutouts of Edward Cullen.
+I was living in a 4 bedroom house with a batshit-crazy landlord, her son, and two other renters.
+I was doing important things like working night shift as a caregiver to patients with dementia, eating frozen dinners at 6 am, and sleeping all day.

-We had spent the night getting drunk off of Bud Light Lime.
-Of course I wanted to go to church.
+We had spent the night getting drunk off of Bud Light Lime, so of course I wanted to go to church.
 “Sure, I guess so.
 What kind is it?”

 “LDS,” Linda replied, “That means Mormon.”

 I wasn’t a religious person.
 As a child, I went to Lutheran church a couple times with my step-grandparents, but it was never really a thing.
-I grew up like an agnostic Fox Mulder, I wanted to believe … but I really never found my niche.
-Plus, I didn’t like the close-mindedness of most religions.
-Which is why it makes perfect sense that I was all ‘LDS, huh?
+I grew up like an agnostic Fox Mulder, I wanted to believe … but I really never found my proof.
+Plus, I didn’t like the close-mindedness, lack of humanity, and destruction of religions.
+So it makes perfect sense that I was all ‘LDS, huh?
 Polygamist prairie-folk gathering in a barn to marry of child brides?
-Sign me up!’
-(In my head, of course).
+Sign me up!’.
 “Okay,” is what I actually spoke.
 I’m polite like that.

 There were lots of old people.
 Old people and kids.
 Old people, married couples and kids.
 No one my age.
 In fact, Linda and I were the only single people there (well, besides the yet-to-be-married child brides).
 There was also a distinct lack of prairie dresses, and I was very sad about this.
 But also happy to see that Warren Jeffs’ wasn’t standing in front of the congregation.